MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-bulk-enroll.md

 When not using an open network, you must use [device-level certificates](../protect/certificates-configure.md) to initiate connections.
 Bulk enrolled devices are unable to use to user-targeted certificates for network access.

 ### Conditional Access
-Conditional Access is not available for Windows devices enrolled using bulk enrollment.
+Conditional Access is not available for Windows devices enrolled using bulk enrollment with the exception of Windows 10 1803+